chaovven/chaovven.github.io/_pages/about.md

 ---

 <!-- ====== -->
+My name is Chao Wen (文 超).
+I am currently a algorithm engineer at Lazada, Alibaba Group.

-I received M.Sc. in the College of Computer Science and Technology from Nanjing University of Aeronautics and Astronautics (NUAA), supervised by Prof. [Xiaoyang Tan](http://parnec.nuaa.edu.cn/xtan/).
+I received M.Sc. in the College of Computer Science and Technology from Nanjing University of Aeronautics and Astronautics (NUAA).
+My advisor was Prof. [Xiaoyang Tan](http://parnec.nuaa.edu.cn/xtan/).
+From July 2020 to February 2021, I was a research intern at Alimama, Alibaba Group, supervised by Dr. [Zhenzhe Zheng](https://zhengzhenzhe220.github.io/index.html).

 My research interests include reinforcement learning (RL) and multi-agent systems.